 Ever felt lost in the maze of Malaysian working hour regulations?
 Fear not, HR heroes and management marvels!
 This guide unpacks everything you need to know about working hours in Malaysia, ensuring you're compliant and your employees are happy.

-According to the Malaysian Employment Act 1955, the normal working hours for full-time employees are regulated to ensure a balanced work-life dynamic.
+According to the Malaysian Employment Act 1955, the normal working hours for full-time employees in Malaysia are regulated to ensure a balanced work-life dynamic.
 The law stipulates that an employee should not work more than 45 hours a week.
 This framework is designed to prevent overworking and to promote productivity and well-being among the workforce.

 A common question among employees is whether lunch breaks are included in the total working hours.
 Thankfully, the answer is simple: lunch break is not included in the 45-hour workweek.
 That means your employees get a well-deserved break to recharge without it impacting their total working hours.
 Think of it as a pit stop to refuel before conquering the rest of the workday.